SDarkMagic/cursed-titanfall-docs/docs/index.md

 - [ ] Allow lockons to boss titans (probably a client side change)
 - [ ] Allow nuke eject to trigger before doomed state
 - [ ] Smr missiles delayed immediately after firing.
 Stall in air then rapidly accelerate to deal more damage.
-- [ ] Allow archer to lock onto players (This may need to be a client side change unfortunately)
+- [x] Allow archer to lock onto players (This may need to be a client side change unfortunately) | Done by MasterLiberty and has been added to the mod with permission
 - [ ] Smart pistol misses every shot while locked on
 - [ ] Tighten eva8 spread.
 Shift fire offset to br akward.
 More ideal have the reticle be passed through a perspective transform to align with whatever plane the player is currently targetting.
 Projectiles shoot at an angle rather than just starting from an offset.
 - [ ] Disable collision on friendly reapers